sanikaD1747/workflow-builder/ASSESSMENT_SUMMARY.md

 - Health monitoring
 - Input validation

----

-## 📦 Deliverables Status

-✅ **GitHub Repository** - Code complete and organized ✅ **README.md** - Comprehensive with setup instructions
-✅ **.env.example** - Provided for both frontend and backend
-✅ **Working Application** - Fully functional and tested ⏳ **Loom Video** - Ready for recording (3-5 min walkthrough) ⏳ **Deployment** - Ready to deploy to Render/Railway/Vercel

----

-## 🎓 Next Steps for Submission

-1. **Create Loom Video (3-5 minutes)**
-   - Show workflow creation
-   - Demonstrate execution with step-by-step outputs
-   - Show run history
-   - Show health dashboard
-   - Explain key features

-2. **Deploy Application**
-   - Backend: Railway or Render
-   - Frontend: Vercel or Netlify
-   - MongoDB: MongoDB Atlas
-   - Update environment variables for production

-3. **Submit to Recruiter**
-   - GitHub repository link
-   - Loom video link
-   - Deployed application URL
-   - Any additional notes

----

 ## 🏆 Conclusion

-This Workflow Builder application is a **production-ready, full-stack solution** that:
+This Workflow Builder application is a production-ready, full-stack solution that:
 - ✅ Meets ALL assessment requirements
 - ✅ Uses the EXACT tech stack specified
 - ✅ Demonstrates clean architecture and code quality
 - ✅ Includes comprehensive error handling
 - ✅ Features polished UI/UX with Tailwind CSS
 - ✅ Is fully documented and ready for deployment

-**The application successfully demonstrates the ability to build ambitious, launchable MVPs that customers would love to use.**

----

-**Date Completed:** February 23, 2026
-**Assessment:** Full-Stack Engineer (Node.js / React)
+Assessment: Full-Stack Engineer (Node.js / React)
-**Status:** ✅ All Requirements Met - Ready for Submission
+Status:✅ All Requirements Met